FROZEN

 wonderful with any of Sweet Carolina Fruit Infused Wines.

-CAROLINA BLACKBERRY SNOW GRANITA
+SWEET CAROLINA BLACKBERRY SNOW GRANITA

 1 Bottles Sweet Carolina Blackberry Infused Wine